Achieving Educational Improvements at a National Level: Lessons from Kenya

 If you can dramatically improve educational outcomes in a school, can you do it across the district?
 How about across an entire country?
-How about across more than the 22,000 schools in Kenya that serve more than 3.3 million Grade 1-3 students?
+How about across the more than 22,000 schools in Kenya that serve more than 3.3 million Grade 1 to 3 students?

 In recent years some educational interventions have dramatically improved learning outcomes on a small scale, and several countries are now attempting to replicate those successes at a national level.
 However, history is littered with the remains of pilot programs that failed when attempts were made to implement at scale.

 RTI education experts Benjamin Piper and Joseph DeStefano are co-authors of new research examining lessons learned from the USAID Tusome Early Grade Reading Activity, a national literacy program in Kenya that was successfully scaled up from its pilot predecessor.
 Esther Kinyanjui and Salome Ong’ele are also co-authors of the paper, as the previous National Coordinator and Chief of Party of Tusome.
 Piper and DeStefano answer questions about the key elements of Tusome’s successful scale-up and reflect on what other educational interventions might learn from Tusome’s experience.

 To learn more, read the full article, “Scaling up successfully: Lessons from Kenya’s Tusome national literacy program” in the Journal of Educational Change.

 What most surprised you about the success of Tusome?